DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-However, Zhang Laixin et al. explicitly do not disclose the newly added limitation the instructions configured to cause the video camera recording system to autonomously perform a corrective action for at least one of the potential issues.
+However, Zhang Laixin et al. explicitly do not disclose the newly added limitations wherein the at least one Al model is configured to compare input images captured by a video camera to reference images to generate a prediction of a possible issue and a confidence value associated with the prediction and the instructions configured to cause the video camera recording system the at least one element to autonomously perform a corrective action for at least one of the potential issues.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the reporting unit 35 outputs an instruction for correction to an automatic camera direction correction unit as taught by DAKE et al. into Zhang Laixin et al.’s system in order to correct the abnormalities of the system of Zhang Laixin et al..
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the comparing, the prediction and an instruction for correction as taught by NIIKURA et al. into Zhang Laixin et al.’s system in order to accurately detecting and correcting the abnormalities in lenses or lens cover of a visual sensor.

 In considering claim 2, the claimed wherein the at least one element of the video camera recording system subjected to the automated verification test comprise video cameras, video recorders, and networks connecting the video cameras to the video recorders is met by the automatic detection, real-time alarm and data aggregation of camera anomalies (Fig. 1, page 1, lines 7-21 of Zhang Laixin et al.).